-Through active community engagement, public consultation and learning, we’ll achieve the process of renaming contentious sites.
-Alternative names will be crowdsourced with residents and will be shortlisted for a final public vote.
+Through active community engagement, public consultation and learning, we’ll achieve the process of renaming these contentious sites.

-This English organisation once held a monopoly on ‘trade’ with Africa including the buying, selling, forced transportation and frequently, murder of enslaved Africans.
+Sir John Cass (1661-1718) was a major figure at the Royal African Company.
+This English organisation once held a monopoly on trade with West Africa including the buying, selling, forced transportation and frequently, murder of enslaved Africans.
 Cass retained shares in the Royal African Company up until his death.

 It is not surprising that as the barbaric truth behind the source of Cass’ wealth becomes more widely understood, that the institutions that still benefit from this wealth are removing his name from their titles.